sschmid/pw-terminal-password-manager/README.md

 $ pw add github                # add new entry for github Enter password for github:
 Retype password for github:
-$ pw github                    # print password for github github123
+$ pw github                    # copy password for github
 $ pw add slack me@work.com     # add new entry for slack with account Enter password for slack:      # leave empty to generate a password
-$ pw                           # open fzf and print password for selected entry ╭──────────────────────────────────────────────────────────────────────────────╮ │ >                                                                            │
+$ pw                           # open fzf and copy password for selected entry ╭──────────────────────────────────────────────────────────────────────────────╮ │ >                                                                            │
 │   github                                          login.keychain             │